advancedAgritek-BB/coinTrader2.0/README.md

 placeholder `https://api.example.com/twitter-sentiment`, so sentiment fetches will fail until a real URL is supplied.

+### Funding Rate API

+Set `FUNDING_RATE_URL` to the endpoint used by `volatility_filter.py` when fetching perpetual funding rates.
+Without this variable the bot falls back to the placeholder `https://funding.example.com` and will log errors until a real URL is supplied.

 4. In `crypto_bot/config.yaml` set:
    For Kraken, optionally set tokens for the WebSocket API: